rosenbrockc/live-serial/README.md

 ```
 pip install live-serial
-cd live-serial
-tox
 ```

-This will install live-serial and run all the unit tests to make sure that your local setup is working correctly.

-## Start Monitoring

 The package includes a script `livemon.py` that starts the plotting and logging.
 Although the script is documented internally, the most common use cases